sysrpl/Codebot.Setup/README.md

-# Free Pascal and Lazarus Trunk Setup
+# Free Pascal 3 and Lazarus Trunk Setup

-This guide will assist users in compiling and configuring the latest versions of the Free Pascal Compiler and Lazarus IDE.
+This guide will assist users in compiling and configuring Free Pascal Compiler 3 and Lazarus IDE.
 The source code for these projects will be pulled from their official subversion repositories.